TimoCodez/timocodes-website/src/content/resources/hacktoberfest-2024/index.md

 - <a href="https://github.com/Asin-Junior-Honore/DevPortfolioHub" target="_blank" rel="noopener noreferrer">DevPortfolioHub</a>: An open-source repository designed to help developers showcase their portfolios.

+- <a href="https://github.com/TheTechCommute/TheTechCommute" target="_blank" rel="noopener noreferrer">The Tech Commute</a>: Home of the TechCommute

 - <a href="https://custom-code-editor.vercel.app/" target="_blank" rel="noopener noreferrer">Custom Code Editor</a>: An online code editor for writing and testing code in your browser.

 - <a href="https://roadmap.sh" target="_blank" rel="noopener noreferrer">Roadmap.sh</a>: A website offering step-by-step guides and visual learning roadmaps for different tech roles.

-- <a href="https://github.com/TheTechCommute/TheTechCommute" target="_blank" rel="noopener noreferrer">The Tech Commute</a>: Home of the TechCommute
+- <a href="https://github.com/Beesoft-Collective" target="_blank" rel="noopener noreferrer">Beesoft Collective</a>: An open source community for revolutionary projects geared towards front end technology.
+- <a href="https://www.linkshub.dev/" target="_blank" rel="noopener noreferrer">LinksHub</a>: LinksHub aims to provide people access to a wide range of free resources and tools that they can use to learn and develop their tech skills.
+Check out the <a href="https://x.com/linkshubdotdev" target="_blank" rel="noopener noreferrer">@linkshubdotdev</a> on X.com

 ## Hacktoberfest 2024 official list